IsaHu-dev/Film-Memory-Quiz-Night/README.md

 - __Interactive Answer Feedback__

   - When a participant selects an answer, the system immediately provides feedback.
-Correct answers turn green, and incorrect answers turn red, offering a clear indication of success.
+Correct answers turn green, and incorrect answers turn red - indicating the right or wrong answer.
-  - Additionally, if the correct answer is selected, a related image from the film is displayed, enriching the quiz with multimedia elements.
+  - In addition, if the correct answer is selected, a related image from the film is displayed, enriching the quiz with a visual element.
+  - An image is displayed solely as a visual correlation to the correct answer, aligning with the purpose of the memory game, which is to exercise the brain and get the cog wheels turning.

 ![ANSWER FEEDBACK](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/dicaprio.png)